 Step 3 – Access My Apps & Games

-Step 4 – Delete Apps from Library
+Step 4 – Delete Apps

-On the Library screen, you will see a record of all the apps you’ve downloaded across all devices.
+You will see a record of all the apps you’ve downloaded across all devices.
 If you use multiple devices, this may be a long list.
 To declutter this list, you may want to remove the apps that you don’t want to download again.

 Furthermore, the Play Store helps streamline this process by letting you know which apps are not installed on the device you are currently on.
 To see this, sort by Recent.

-Managing your library may also be convenient if you use one Google account for a shared device like a tablet.
+Managing your apps may also be convenient if you use one Google account for a shared device like a tablet.
 Because it keeps a record of every single app you download, you may see all the apps your family members have ever tried.
 This may make it difficult to find apps to put on a new device.
 Since you have to sift through every app that’s ever been downloaded to your account, it may be frustrating to figure out which ones you actually need.